 The first part of the trail is in pretty dense evergreens, which I loved.
 It smells like Christmas and the pine needles on the ground make the trail really soft.

 But then you open up into the aspen meadows and things start getting really scenic.
-Once you’ve climbed higher, you start getting glimpes of the surrounding mountains and the groves of gold aspen trees.
+Once you’ve climbed higher, you start getting glimpses of the surrounding mountains and the groves of gold aspen trees.
 There are two rocky outcroppings toward the end of the hike that make for excellent photo ops – and once you’ve gotten to the second one, you’re only minutes away from the parking lot!

 The trail map and various places online said this hike was more than three miles long, but it’s actually almost a mile shorter than that.
 My watch missed the first section (see screenshot below) but only measured our hike at 2.3 miles, so I can’t imagine it’s more than 2.5 miles round trip.
-It took us about an hour and a half, including several breaks, photo ops, and my mad dash into the woods to find a spot to pee (thanks pregnancy).
+It took us about an hour and a half, including several breaks, photo ops, and my mad dash into the woods to find a spot to pee (thanks third trimester).

 What should I wear and bring?

 Always wear plenty of layers in the fall.
 It gets hot in the sun and going uphill, but any time you’re in the shade it was still quite cool.
 Golden Gate Canyon is also at significantly higher elevation than Denver, so make sure to check the weather at the park before you go.
 It’s typically 15 degrees cooler at Panorama Point than in Denver.

-The day we hiked, it was unseasonably warm, and I wore a t-shirt and fleece with leggings and a baseball hat.
+The day we hiked, it was unseasonably warm.
+I wore a t-shirt and fleece with leggings and a baseball hat.
 I got hot a few times, but for the most part kept my fleece on.
 You could wear grippy sneakers or hiking boots, it’s up to you.
 I opted for trail runners and was totally fine.

 I also brought hiking poles which was a huge help for the rocky spots and those two big hills!